-All Mangabeys are arboreal, spending most of the time in the upper canopy and excellent jumpers, but the Grey-cheeked Mangabey’s tail is strong enough to help it hook on to branches are they leap through the forest.
+Mangabeys are arboreal and excellent jumpers, spending most of the time in the upper canopy.
+The Grey-cheeked mangabey’s tail is strong enough to help it hook onto branches as it leaps through the forest.

-This primate‘s Diet is highly diverse and consists mainly of fruit, seeds, nuts as well as buds, shoots, leaves and flowers.
-Invertebrates, such as ants, ant larvae and caterpillars, are also consumed, while adult males have occasionally been recorded preying on smaller mammals.
-Large incisors allow the monkey crack open hard nuts, while cheek pouches enable it to collect food that can be eaten later on.
+This primate‘s diet is highly diverse and consists mainly of fruit, seeds, nuts, buds, shoots, leaves and flowers—invertebrates, such as ants, ant larvae and caterpillars.
+Also, adult males occasionally prey on smaller mammals.

-The Grey-cheeked Mangabey is listed as on the IUCN Red list as Vulnarable (VU) because of its decreasing numbers dues continuing loss of its habitat and hunting for bushmeat are significant threats.
+The Grey-cheeked Mangabey is listed on the IUCN Red list as Vulnerable to extinction because of its decreasing numbers, continuing loss of its habitat, and hunting for bushmeat as significant threats.